 JB – This brings us to another theme I thought we should discuss.
 More and more brands have cut production standards in recent years.
 So even if well worn, a vintage product may well be of far superior quality to a more modern item.
 I mean, it seems that even for those brands that do want to make good products today, many of them struggle to source high quality fabrics, as very few truly excellent mills are still in business.

-RS – Yeah, in my experience, Flannel shirts were better in the past.
-I recently got a high end (>$200) shirt as a gift.
+RS – Yeah, in my experience, flannel shirts were better in the past.
+I recently got a high end (>$200) wool shirt as a gift.
 Nice fit and fabric, but the buttonholes all frayed within 3 months.
 That’s something that would never happen with a thrift store Pendleton shirt.
 It seems like after a garment has been around a decade, it’s more likely to last even longer.
 Like it has passed the endurance test.